robertostrabelli/notscape-composer/README.md

 Put the full site url on `assets/js/search.js`, line 9, right after "site:", without `http` or `www`.

-#### Tag search
-You must define the domain or subdomain in `001.php` file, even if the site is in a subdirectory.
-At the same time, for keyword search work from the links in the footer of posts, if the site is in a subdirectory, you must add the directory name to line 31 of the `003.php` file according to the instructions written there.

 ### Style

-The design was developed according to my preferences, but if you are good at CSS and studying the chaotic organization of CSS classes can change everything.
-Be free to rethink everything.
 There are three pre-created style designs that can be selected in `001.php` file:
 - `default.css`: my personal style
 - `dark-default.css`: same but in dark mode ;)
 - `minimal.css`: with minimum CSS required

+If you are good at CSS and studying the chaotic organization of CSS classes you can change everything.
+Be free to rethink everything.

-Select one of then and edit `assets/css/mystyle.css` file to your design preferences.
+You can edit `assets/css/mystyle.css` for minor changes to your design preferences.

 ### Advice